noahjb/novi_cd_test/README.md

    `git fetch --all`

-[You may get challenged for your GitHub credentials after the `git fetch --all` command.]
+[You may get challenged for your GitHub credentials after the `git fetch --all` command]

 What just happened?
 [What's with all these commands?](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf)